 I bet you do, as it's something that stays with you for a long!
 We've asked 11 business experts to talk about the best customer experience examples they came across.

 Here is what they said:

 Zalando is doing a great job of providing a cohesive customer experience.
-They successfully combine fashion and IT processes with complex logistical operations to ship products to customers and process returns, while redefining what modern retail is and what it can become.
+They successfully combine fashion and I.T. processes with complex logistical operations to ship products to customers and process returns while redefining what modern retail is and what it can become.

-I think they’re a great example of a brand that is not only transaction-focused but puts a lot of effort into taking care of their potential clients at every stage of their customer journey.
-They provide additional information on clothes’ sizing, making sure that the offer meets the client’s expectations and needs.
+I think they're a great example of a brand that is not only transaction-focused but puts a lot of effort into taking care of their potential clients at every stage of their customer journey.
+They provide additional information on clothes' sizing, making sure that the offer meets the client's expectations and needs.
 The marketing campaigns they run are also about connecting with people on a more human level.
 All their brand materials are coherent and nicely designed.
 The newsletters users get are tied to past purchases and likes, making them relevant to customers.

 It wouldn’t be an exaggeration to say that Netflix knows how to master local advertising campaigns by including locally-known actors and social influencers in their social media activities.
 Netflix has really cohesive values and tone of voice in all its brand materials.

 Bed Bath & Beyond is a rare place in NYC.
-In the city where most retail service is provided by employees with severe burnout and no consequence for poor customer service, Bed Bath & Beyond is a striking example of really high-quality employee training.
+In a city where most retail service is provided by employees with severe burnout and no consequence for poor customer service, Bed Bath & Beyond is a striking example of really high-quality employee training.

 Whether or not you choose to shop there or enjoy their 20% off discounts, there is a consistent image and service provided every time you enter their stores.